 Over the course of the next one month, this happened quite frequently.
 By the end of it, I had just gotten used to the stares.
 It always followed a pattern.
 First the stares, then a smile and eventually someone would drop in to say hello if I was dining alone in my hotel/hostel.
 If I walked into a restaurant, many of the waiters would have this dumbfounded look on their face.

 But mind you, this did not happen everywhere.
 In the popular places like Paris, Amsterdam or Bruges, this rarely happened.
 The reason was quite clear.
 There were plenty of other brown people around.

 This got me thinking.
 I come from a country that currently has around 1/7th of the World population.
 Then how is it that I was the only brown person the time I went salsa dancing in Madrid or when we spent an entire night talking about world politics or when I went to the Moulin rouge or when I went cave hopping in Algarvae or when I went on walking tours or when I went to watch the Opera in Vienna or when I went on pub/restaurant crawls?

 Few people on my timeline mentioned that they were seeing some of these places for the first time.
 But I did not choose obscure places.
 I only went to places which were accessible by public transport and all of them were chosen because of the popularity of the place.

 I sincerely hope that this trend changes.
 So that when someone like me goes to such places in the future, we are not embarrassed by the constant stares and the disbelief.
-I am used to being the center of attention.
-I just don’t want to be the center of attention when I am traveling around the World.
+I am used to being the centre of attention.
+I just don’t want to be the centre of attention when I am travelling around the World.
 I just want to focus all my energy on seeing this beautiful World.

 Liked it, then pin it